intenovation/mailcache/src/main/java/com/intenovation/mailcache/README.md

 - **Disk Space**: Since message content and attachments are stored permanently on disk, ensure adequate space
 - **Search Performance**: In OFFLINE and ACCELERATED modes, search is limited by the local indexing performance
 - **Multi-User Efficiency**: Each user has their own isolated cache, preventing cross-user performance impacts
+- **Transaction Overhead**: The transactional approach adds some overhead but ensures data integrity

 ## Requirements